 In terms of intervention and treatment, the department is again financially supporting the drug court concept, now operated in many areas across the state.
 In short, individuals who have an alcohol or other drug addiction and run afoul of the law are diverted into drug court programs led by a judge and supported by local community treatment efforts.
-Drug courts serve both adolescents and adults.
+Drug courts serve both adolescents and adults and have proven a "best practice" at reducing recidivism and achieving recovery.